ami-iit/yarp-device-haptic-gloves/WeartGlove/README.md

 # Instruction on how to install and use the Weart Glove Device

-⚠️ This repo can only be installed on Windows.
+⚠️ This device can only be installed on Windows.

 ## Dependencies